2002 Au Sable Forks earthquake: Impact

 Substantial damage was caused to roads, bridges, chimneys and water mains in Clinton and Essex counties.
 People also reported damage to homes like cracked walls and foundations, items knocked off shelves as well as broken windows.
 Despite the damages and the felt intensity, no one was injured or killed.

 Response

-On May 16th 2002, a disaster declaration was issued by the President George W. Bush for the Clinton, Essex, Franklin, Hamilton, Warren, and Washington counties.
+On May 16, 2002, a disaster declaration was issued by President George W. Bush for the Clinton, Essex, Franklin, Hamilton, Warren, and Washington counties.